timcurzon/nomad-cluster/README.md

 1) Access the first Vault UI at http://172.16.0.101:8200, enter 1 for both the "Key Shares" and "Key Threshold" values & click "Initialize" (note these values are *not* acceptable in production environment).
 Download / note down the "Initial root token" & "Key 1" values

 2) Now you have the root token, make a copy of the SaltStack overrides example file & name it `overrides.sls` (located at `saltstack/pillar/overrides.sls.example`).
 Replace the placeholder string "[[insert vault root token value here]]" with the root token value.
-On the host machine then trigger a Vagrant re-provision (this allows Nomad to use Vault)...
+On the host machine then trigger a Vagrant reload with provision (this allows Nomad to use Vault)...

     ```
-    vagrant provision
-    ```

-    Once re-provisioning is complete, restart the cluster with

-    ```
-    vagrant reload
+    vagrant reload --provision
     ```

 3) Finally, you need to unseal the Vault instance on each node.
 This is required every time the service is started up.
 Head back to the Vault UI on each node at: